Why is it important to protect your tattoo from the sun?

 Avoid Peak Sunlight Hours: Avoid direct sun between 10 AM - 4 PM when UV rays are at their max

-💡PSA:Seek out tattoo-specific sunscreens, which are made to guard your ink without blocking pores.
+💡Pro Tip: For better effect, try to find a tattoo-specific sunscreens, which are made to guard your ink without blocking pores.

 2. Sun Damage Can Occur on Cloudy Days